stephendolan/site/src/_writing/2022-10-10-automating-event-reminders.md

 ## Enjoy!

-If you've set up everything correctly, you'll see event reminders for the things you care about flowing into OmniFocus 30 dyas ahead of time!
+If you've set up everything correctly, you'll see event reminders for the things you care about flowing into OmniFocus 30 days ahead of time!

 In most instances, I convert these inbox tasks to projects and get to work defining the next action to appropriately celebrate or tackle the event.